Call for entries: the 2018-19 Adler Book Collecting Prize! Deadline: Nov. 30, 2018

 Are you an avid collector of books, manuscripts, maps, photographs, recordings, coins, or other materials found in libraries?
 If so, consider submitting an essay about your collection for a chance to win the 2018-2019 Elmer Adler Undergraduate Book Collecting Prize!

 Endowed from the estate of Elmer Adler (1884-1962), who for many years encouraged the collecting of books by Princeton undergraduates, this prize is awarded annually to undergraduate students who, in the opinion of a committee of judges, have shown the most thought and ingenuity in assembling a thematically coherent collection of books, manuscripts, or other material normally collected by libraries.
 This includes a vast array of formats and potential subject areas.
-For examples, see the various collections that are housed in the Division of Rare Books and Special Collections at Princeton University Library.
+For examples, see the various collections that are housed in the Division of Special Collections at Princeton University Library.
 Past winning essays include those that described collections of photographs, maps, sheet music, and vinyl records, to name a few.

-Did you know that the Division of Rare Books and Special Collections houses Walt Disney’s comic magazines and books?
+Did you know that the Division of Special Collections houses Walt Disney’s comic magazines and books?
 They were donated by William Johnson Jones, Jr. ’57, who used his personal collection of paperback funnies to write a daring senior thesis in defense of the controversial format at the height of the anti-comics movement.
 (This is just an example of what goes onto the library's shelves and into its vaults.
 You don't need to be a defiant and prescient literacy champion to enter the Adler Prize!)

 Please note that the rarity or monetary value of a collection is not as important as the creativity and persistence shown in collecting and the fidelity of the collection to the goals described in a personal essay.